iancero/rollout/README.md

 ## Installation

 Rollout is under development and therefore not yet available on CRAN.
-However, you can install the development version of rollout via GitHub.
+However, you can install the development version via GitHub.

 ``` r
 devtools::install_github("iancero/rollout")